molloy-lab/ck-phylo-workshop/day2/README.md

 ---
 Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) (default mode) on all four sets of gene trees: CNEEs, introns, UCEs, and UCEs (minus 105 loci with homology errors).

-*  TREE-QMC, like ASTRAL, is a heuristic for the maximum quartet species tree problem (the optimal solution to this problem is a consistent estimator under the MSC [[Mirarab *et al.*, 2014](https://doi.org/10.1093/bioinformatics/btu462)).
-TREE-QMC weights quartets based on their relevance to a current subproblem in a way that does not perturb expected frequencies under MSC but has practical benefits for larger numbers of taxa [[Han & Molloy (2023)]](https://doi.org/10.1101/gr.277629.122), which doesn't apply here.
+*  TREE-QMC, like ASTRAL, is a heuristic for the maximum quartet species tree problem (the optimal solution to this problem is a consistent estimator under the MSC [[Mirarab *et al.*, 2014]](https://doi.org/10.1093/bioinformatics/btu462)).
+TREE-QMC weights quartets based on their relevance to a current subproblem in a way that does not perturb expected frequencies under MSC but has practical benefits for larger numbers of taxa [[Han & Molloy, 2023]](https://doi.org/10.1101/gr.277629.122), which doesn't apply here.
 * Note that [ASTRAL](https://github.com/chaoszhang/ASTER/) gave the same result as TREE-QMC in our analyses.